-The Blue Grass chemical weapons stockpile comprises more than 500 tons of weaponized blister and nerve agent in rockets and artillery projectiles.
+The Blue Grass chemical weapons stockpile was originally comprised of more than 500 tons of weaponized blister and nerve agent in rockets and artillery projectiles.
 Contrary to popular belief, these chemicals are not gases.
 In their original form, they are liquids.
 When stored for a long period of time, they can become thick and sludge-like.
-X-rays have found the mustard agent in some projectiles to have solidified into what is called a “heel.”
+X-rays found the mustard agent in some projectiles to have solidified into what is called a “heel.”

 What is BGCAPP?

 The Blue Grass plant is a state-of-the-art, full-scale pilot plant designed to safely and efficiently neutralize the Blue Grass chemical weapons nerve agent stockpile.
 In June 2003, a contract was awarded to Bechtel Parsons Blue Grass (BPBG) to design, construct, test, operate and ultimately close this facility.

 BGCAPP designed, permitted, constructed, systemized, and operated an Explosive Destruction Technology (EDT) facility at BGAD that destroyed the entire stockpile of mustard projectiles.
 A Static Detonation Chamber (SDC) was selected by BPBG as the EDT best suited to augment BGCAPP in the accomplishment of that task.
 A second, larger SDC was also subsequently selected and is being placed at BGCAPP to destroy overpacked munitions and drained rocket warheads.
 Both systems will be closed after agent destruction operations.